mozilla/pkipolicy/rootstore/policy.md

 ### 2.5 Sanctions ###

-Mozilla MAY require revocation of those leaf certificates or intermediate certificates that suffered or that are considered defective because of the incident.
 Mozilla expects the timely remediation of the problems that caused or gave rise to the incident.
 Mozilla MAY require the CA operator to submit a plan of action with milestones or additional audits to ensure remediation and to regain confidence in the CA operator.
-Multiple incidents with the same underlying cause, however minor, may lead to sanctions.
-If a CA operator has failed to remediate the causes giving rise to an incident, Mozilla MAY impose sanctions, including but not limited to: adding certificates to OneCRL; removing trust bits from root certificates; and removing root certificates from the trust store.
+Reoccurring incidents with the same underlying cause, or failure to remediate the causes giving rise to incidents, will lead to sanctions.
+Mozilla MAY impose sanctions, including but not limited to the full or partial disablement of certificates as set forth in section 7.3 by adding certificates to OneCRL, removing trust bits from root certificates, or removing root certificates from the trust store.

 ## 3. Documentation ##